eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/j-wallet-to-wallet-interactions.md

 #### 4.1.2 Requirements for Security

 ##### Requirement 5
-If the Presenter makes a suggestion for a presentation request, then the Wallet Unit of the Verifier SHALL NOT allow the Verifier to include more attributes in their presentation request send to the Presenter.
+If the Presenter makes a suggestion for a presentation request, then the Wallet Unit of the Verifier SHALL NOT allow the Verifier to include more attributes in their presentation request sent to the Presenter.

 > Rationale: A Verifier shall not be allowed to ask the Presenter to disclose more information than what the Presenter originally intends to, but asking for less information is fine.